beachatel/GitHub101/README.md

 <h3> I have accidentally added files to the staging area and now I can't undo it? </h3>

-You can run:
+To unstage a specfic file, you can run:

 ```
  git reset filename.xyz
 ```

-To unstage a specfic file.

-Run:
+To unstage all files ending in that extension, run:

 ```
 git reset *.extensionname
 ```

-To unstage all files ending in that extension.

-Or simply
+Or simply:

 ```
 git reset